Prussian Partition: The Third Partition

+Ethnicity

+Apart from ethnic Germans and Poles, the Prussian Partition was also inhabited by ethnolinguistic minorities.
+Minority groups included Kashubs in West Prussia, Czechs and Moravians in Silesia, Jews, and others.

 Society

-Poles in the Prussian partition were subject to extensive Germanization policies (Kulturkampf, Hakata).
+In the late 19th century, non-Germans in the Prussian partition were subject to extensive Germanization policies (Kulturkampf, Hakata).
 Frederick the Great brought 300,000 colonists to territories he conquered to facilitate Germanization.

 That policy, however, had an opposite effect to that which the German leadership had expected: instead of becoming assimilated, the Polish minority in the German Empire became more organized, and its national consciousness grew.
 Of the Three Partitions, the education system in Prussia was on a higher level than in Austria and Russia, irrespective of its virulent attack on the Polish language specifically, resulting in the Września children strike in 1901–04, leading to persecution and imprisonment for refusing to accept the German textbooks and the German religion lessons.

+In 1902, after unveiling a statue of Frederick in Posen, Wilhelm offered a speech where he denied German interferences with Polish religion and tradition.
+He also demanded that the "many races" of Prussia first and foremost hold themselves to be good Prussians.
+Observers indicated that Wilhelm's speech had little impact on alleviating concerns amongst the populace in the region.

 Economy

-From the economic perspective, the territories of the Prussian Partition were the most developed, thanks to the overall policies of the government.
+From the economic perspective, the territories of the Prussian Partition were the most developed out of the three partitions, thanks to the policies of the government.
 The German government supported efficient farming, industry, financial institutions and transport.